hadipourh/logic-minimization/README.md

 # logic-minimization
-A repository containing off-the-shelf programs for solving the problem of minimization of boolean function
+A repository containing off-the-shelf programs for solving the problem of minimization of boolean function.

+# List of Tools:
+ * EspressoBerkeley
+ * LogicFriday
+ * eqntott
+ * pyeda